 But if I had to think about the perfect dinner party, it is not during the summer season.
 Those precious warmer months are about being outdoors with great people, a grill, and, of course, Aperol cocktails.
 Dinner parties are best held for the all too brief fall season.
 You’ve just said goodbye to the beach and are mentally preparing for a winter vortex.
 Why not embrace the perfectly crisp weather and gather an intimate group of friends for a meal, some drinks, and conversation?

 Chris Glass, Membership Director for Soho House Group, likes flowers.
 I’d prefer an array of cacti.
 Glass likes to take an hour before his guests to arrive prepare himself for what’s to come.
-I prefer a stiff drink and possibly a Xanax.

 “The perfect atmosphere for a dinner party is really underlined by scent and music,” Glass says.

 This is where he and I come together in sweet, sweet harmony.
 The scent!
 The music!
 These two elements are key for pulling off a successful dinner party.
 If either of those is off, your guests will be preoccupied and it almost won’t matter if you’re serving the most succulent cut of meat.
 They’ll be thinking “…the fuck is that smell?
 And is that Oasis playing in the background?”

 I’m fairly certain my love for candles goes deeper than the emotions I’ve felt for any former lover (yes, I know how fucked up that sounds) but I’m currently okay with that.
 Before your guests arrive, burn some expensive candles in each room and then switch to a more affordable candle about halfway through dinner.
 You might not want them burning the entire time (let the aroma from your meal take over for a little bit!) but will want them to pull a double before turning in for the night.